brabect1/sta_basics_course/doc/sta_basics_course.rst

 ~~~~~~~~~~~~~~

 Besides depending on slew and load, cell delays vary with process, voltage and temperature (a.k.a *PVT*)
 changes.
-We will discuss later (`TBD`_) on how this dependency looks like.
+We will discuss later (`PVT Variations`_) on how this dependency looks like.
 The key point here is that every
 cell library needs to be characterized over different PVT combinations and delivered as a group of ``*.lib``
 files.
 The choice of PVT combinations come from typical operating conditions for the library cells (e.g.
 nominal voltage plus/minus 10%, industrial temperature range of -40 C to 125 C) and process variance (i.e.